 Hi guys,

-Let’s prepare the internal backend
+Let’s configure the internal backend system.

 An example of my SSH configuration (edit the file /etc/ssh/sshd_config )